 In the days of Charlemagne [8th century] . . . there was a city named Iseos, so named because of the goddess Isis who was venerated there.
 Now it is called Melun.
 [Melun is about an hour south of Paris.]
 Paris owes its name to the same circumstances, Parisius is said to be similar to Iseos, because it is located on the River Seine in the same manner as Melun.

-Le Grant’s reference probably comes from a poem about the siege of Paris by the Normans, written in 886 or 887 CE by a monk named Arbon, who had actually witnessed the siege.
-In it, Arbon supposedly mentions the veneration of Isis at Melun in his time (!).
+Le Grant’s reference may come from a poem about the siege of Paris by the Vikings, written sometime after the 885-886 siege by a monk named Arbon or Abbo, who had actually witnessed it.
+In the poem, Abbo supposedly mentions the veneration of Isis at Melun in his time (!).
 (I say ‘supposedly’ for I have not seen this poem myself so must withhold judgment.)

-In a manuscript from about the same time, now in the French Bibliotheque Nationale, we see Isis, dressed as a Medieval woman, alighting in Paris from a ship with the caption, “Here is seen the very ancient Isis, Goddess and queen of the Egyptians.”
+In a later manuscript, now in the French Bibliotheque Nationale, we see Isis, dressed as a Medieval woman, alighting in Paris from a ship with the caption, “Here is seen the very ancient Isis, Goddess and queen of the Egyptians.”
 Apparently, as in this manuscript, Isis’ association with ships and sailing—think Isis Pelagia and Isis Pharia—was one of the reasons the French connected Her with Paris; one of the city’s symbols is a boat, due to the boatlike shape of the Isle de la Cité (where the Parisii were centered), in the middle of the Seine, in the heart of Paris.

 Whether or not this is true is not the point.
 The point is that the city’s closeness with Isis is part of its lore.